Everest Base Camp Trek - 14 Days

 On this day, you'll start with a hotel breakfast and check-out.
 Our guide will shuttle you to the domestic airport.
 You'll experience a scenic short flight from Kathmandu to Lukla.
 Upon arrival, you'll meet your porter team and embark on a trek of about 3 to 4 hours to reach Phakding along the Dudh Khosi River.
 You'll enjoy your first Himalayan dinner and stay overnight in the tea house/guesthouse.

 Did you know that?
-The Lukla airport is named after 1st Everest summiteers the legendary Sherpa Tenzing Norgay and Sir Edmund Hillary, officially the airport’s name is the Tenzing-Hillary Airport.
+The Lukla airport is named after 1st Everest summiteers the legendary Tenzing Norgay Sherpa and Sir Edmund Hillary, officially the airport’s name is the Tenzing Hillary Airport.

 Meals: APAccommodation: Mountain Lodge